 Be aware that cyber exposure is increased for employers due to the necessity of having remote access in place for employees so that they can work virtually from home.
 Each remote workstation creates an entry-point that potentially might allow hackers to access your company systems.
 One example is Zoom-bombing.
 The increased use of Zoom as an alternative to face-to-face meetings creates widespread exposure to hackers and Internet trolls, who exploit and work around the application's security features to disrupt Zoom sessions, often hijacking the teleconferences by the insertion of material that is lewd, obscene, racist, etc. Twitter accounts have been used to advertise passwords for sessions that are vulnerable to being joined without authorization.
 Regularly scheduled cyber security assessments are vital to ensuring your systems are up to date, and cyber insurance is now considered a necessity to handle first and third party damage due to breaches.

 General liability protection can come into play with Covid if a company is found negligent in an “occurrence” as defined in their general liablity policy, and others get sick as a result of its negligence.
 To protect themselves, all business owners need a written COVID Safety Management Plan that is in accordance with CDC guidelines.
 Holding your employees to this plan and following local guidelines for operational hours and standards for your specific industry is key to reducing your liability.
-Note that many carriers are adding the “CG 21 32 Communicable Disease Exclusion” to their general liability policies to protect themselves against Covid exposure claims.
-Look for a policy that does not have this exclusion.

 Laws, regulations and agency guidelines continue to evolve and increase as Covid lingers, and we must continue to watch and analyze new and different types of claims arising as a result.